ManojBableshwar/VstsTestRestApiSamples/BulkDeleteTestCaseWorkItems/README.md

 Having said that, there are genuine scenarios where bulk deletion of test case work items is needed.
 Examples include migration scenarios where a tool had incorrectly created test cases, etc. This is a tool to bulk delete test case work items.

 ## Pre-requisites
-Create a query of test cases with Work item queries to be bulk deleted and then use this tool.
+Create a work item query of test cases that have to be bulk deleted and then use this sample against the query.

 [Learn how to create PAT token](https://docs.microsoft.com/en-us/vsts/git/_shared/personal-access-tokens)